 Each morning of each study day, M. glabrata were gathered from nearby (< 3 km) populations where they seasonally coexist with L. tridentata.
 These were transplanted into 15 cm diameter black pots and one pot was placed per microsite for a total of six shrub/open pairs per day.
 Conspecific floral density influences pollinator visitation (Bosch and Waser, 2001).
 Therefore, transplants of similar size and habit were paired, and the flowerheads of M. glabrata were trimmed to equal numbers between paired microsites, but left to vary between replicates.
 The mean number of flowers per pot was 10 (min 6, max 20).
 Polaroid Cube+ HD video cameras (1080p) were used to record pollinator activity to each potted M. glabrata.
 Recording periods were took place between 11:30 am and 3:30 pm (mean length: 1:19 hr:min).
 The use of video technology allows for higher temporal resolution, and replication beyond what is possible using traditional insitu observations (Lortie et al., 2012).
 Ten days of pre-blooming trials (60 shrub/open pairs) were conducted between April 10 and April 20 and ten days of blooming trials (60 shrub/open pairs) between April 21 and May 2.
 To test for any influence of naturally co-occurring annuals and blooming shrubs, heterospecific annual floral density was measured within a 0.25 m2 quadrat in each microsite and the number of heterospecific shrubs in bloom were counted within a 2 m radius of each microsite.
 The number of open blooms of each L. tridentata was counted at the same time.

+In the manual video processing post-season, a total of X different insect-phytometer plant pollination interactions were estimated (Table 1, or appendix).
+Measures included floral visits to single flowers, foraging instances, and total visitation duration to plant.
+Then go to ‘total flowers’ sentence etc? better?

 A flower visit was defined as when an insect visitor flew on and touched the open side of a flower.
-A foraging instance was defined as a single plant visit,the final flower and left the field of view beginning when a flying visitor touched a flower and ending when the visitor left the final flower.
-Visit duration included inter-flower travel time and multiple flowers could be visited during one foraging instance.
+A foraging instance was defined as above measuring the timestamp of initial contact and timestamp when visitor departed from physical contact the final flower and left the field of view.
+Total? visit duration included inter-flower travel time and multiple flowers could be visited during one foraging instance. – bit confusing – maybe add a topic sentence to paragraph stating the dimensions of insect-phytometer interactions including the following estimates: then list them.
+And actually, I would consider? just putting in a little table with pollination measure as one column then description as other and put in an appendix – and a third column with a good citation example to that measure SNAP!.
 Total flowers are the total number of flowers visited per replicate.
 Proportion of flowers visited is the number of unique flowers visited per foraging bout divided by the number of flowers in the field of vision.
 Floral visitors were identified to recognizable taxonomic units (RTU) including the following categories: honeybees, solitary bees, Lepidoptera, syrphid flies, bombyliid flies and other, which was comprised primarily of small beetles and muscoid flies.
 Five videos were omitted due to disturbance or battery failure.

 Arthropod and plant community sampling